guillaume-azarias/Fluorescence-Image-Calibration/README.md

 Data format: The imaging data were stored as tiff files.

 Data names: Make sure that your data names contain *two-digits numbers* to allow for time series analysis.
+If most of your images are numbered with 2-digits and the first nine images have 1-digit numbers, you could use the Python script 0 - 2-digit-converter.py to get only 2-digit formatted files.

 Data analysis folder structure: You will find in Cell-to-cell-Heterogeneity/Experiment folder template a possible structure of your data analysis folder.
 Keeping your data organized helps you to critically review your results and optimize your analysis pipeline.
 I recommend to use one folder template per group of identical experiments.